 Tetrahydrocannibinol (THC) is an active component in marijuana.
 Marijuana, a hallucinogen, is commonly ingested by smoking, but it may also be eaten.
 Marijuana may

 impair learning and coordination abilities.
 Marijuana is most commonly the drug of choice among teenagers and young adults.
 The hallucinogenic effect of Marijuana can lead to irrational behavior, disorientation, and paranoia.
 Low concentrations of THC persists in urine at a detectable concentration for many days after smoking.
 Marijuana is the most common recreational drug of abuse.

 Synonyms: coke, crack, C, okey dokey, nose, charlie, nose candy, big C, blow, marching powder, snow, white lady, toot, ceci, candi, star dust

 Cocaine is made from coca leaves.
 Its effects include alertness, wakefulness, increased energy and an overall feeling of euphoria.
 Cocaine may be smoked, inhaled (“snorted”) or injected.
 Cocaine can be a very addictive drug.
-Cocaine is metabolized by the body into the chemical compound Benzoylecgonine.
+Cocaine is metabolised by the body into the chemical compound Benzoylecgonine.